dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/accessibility.md

     ![ ](../assets/img/accessibility/accessibility-focus.png) ![ ](./accessibility-focus.png)
 </div>

-Visibily, when enabled, accessibility will typically show an actor (or actors) as focused.
+Visibly, when enabled, accessibility will typically show an actor (or actors) as focused.
 This is represented by default with yellow rectangular frame around the actor.
 See this section for [modifying the appearance of the accessibility focus](#accessibilityfocusappearance).

 Once in accessibility mode, normal control is disabled and accessibility gestures must be used to access content.
 DALi actors and controls will no longer receive tap gestures or click events when they are touched once (as they normally would).

-Note: The accessibility focus is also refered to as the Focus Indicator.
+Note: The accessibility focus is also referred to as the Focus Indicator.

 ### Moving the focus with gestures {#accessibilitygestures}

-Accessibility recognises many gesture types to move the accessibility focus from actor to actor.
+Accessibility recognizes many gesture types to move the accessibility focus from actor to actor.

 Note: